survivejs/webpack-book/manuscript/loading/04_javascript.md

 - Babel gives you control over what browsers to support.
 It can compile ES2015+ features to a form the older browser understand. **@babel/preset-env** is valuable as it can choose which features to compile and which polyfills to enable based on your browser definition.
 - Babel allows you to use experimental language features.
 You can find numerous plugins that improve development experience and the production build through optimizations.
 - Babel functionality can be enabled per development target.
 This way you can be sure you are using the correct plugins at the right place.
-- Besides Babel, webpack supports other solutions like TypeScript or WebAssembly.
+- Besides ES2015+ through Babel, webpack supports other languages like TypeScript or WebAssembly.